itsays-zqc/my-website/docs/examples/SDK Examples/Active_Device/Photodetector.md

 `gen_res.extract()` parameters：

 - `data`--Type of the result
   - When `data` is set to `"generation_rate"`, besides an image file and a csv file, the result files also include a text file in `.gfile` format.
 The coordinate unit in the csv and the image file is `um`, and the generation rate unit in the two files is `/cm^3/s`.
 These units can't be modified when extracting the result.
-However, the units in the gfile are controlled by `coordinate_unit`、`field_length_unit`.
-And only the gfile can be imported to the OEDevice solver
+And only the gfile can be imported to the DDM solver.
-  - When data is set to `"pabs_total"`, the total absorption power is extracted
+  - When data is set to `"pabs_total"`, the total absorption power is extracted.

 - `export_csv`--Whether to export csv file
 - `show`--Whether to show the plot in a popup window